26c4u/ELK_stack/README.md

 Then verify in Kibana if Filebeat and Metricbeat are running by visiting `http://your-ip:5601/app/kibana#/home?_g=()` in your web browser.

 For Filebeat, go to 'Add log data &#8594; System logs &#8594; DEB tab'.
-Click on Check data wher it should return a success if installation went well.
+Click on Check data where it should return a success if installation went well.

 ![filebeat output](Images/filebeat_success.png)